jMotif/SAX/README.md

 If you are using this implementation for you academic work, please cite our [Grammarviz 2.0 paper](http://link.springer.com/chapter/10.1007/978-3-662-44845-8_37):

-[Citation] Senin, P., Lin, J., Wang, X., Oates, T., Gandhi, S., Boedihardjo, A.P., Chen, C., Frankenstein, S., Lerner, M.,  [**GrammarViz 2.0: a tool for grammar-based pattern discovery in time series**](http://www2.hawaii.edu/~senin/assets/papers/grammarviz2.pdf), ECML/PKDD Conference, 2014.
+[Citation] Senin, P., Lin, J., Wang, X., Oates, T., Gandhi, S., Boedihardjo, A.P., Chen, C., Frankenstein, S., Lerner, M.,  [*GrammarViz 2.0: a tool for grammar-based pattern discovery in time series*](http://www2.hawaii.edu/~senin/assets/papers/grammarviz2.pdf), ECML/PKDD Conference, 2014.

+##### Variable-length time series recurrent and anomalous patterns detection
-###### If you are interested in the time series motif and discord discovery, please check out our new tool called [GrammarViz 2.0](http://grammarviz2.github.io/grammarviz2_site/index.html) -- based on SAX, Grammatical Inference, and algorithmic (Kolmogorv complexity) it enables _*variable-length*_ time series recurrent and anomalous patterns detection.
+If you are interested in the time series motif and discord discovery, please check out our new tool called [GrammarViz 2.0](http://grammarviz2.github.io/grammarviz2_site/index.html) -- based on SAX, Grammatical Inference, and algorithmic (Kolmogorv complexity) it enables *variable-length* time series recurrent and anomalous patterns detection.

 1.0 Building
 ------------